 In his latest excellent nonfiction book, “I Wear the Black Hat” (July 2013, hardcover), Chuck Klosterman intriguingly analyzes several fictional and historical villains and closes with a chapter on Adolf Hitler, noting how delicate he has to be when writing about this man we all accept as the embodiment of evil.
 While Hitler undeniably was evil, the author posits that society needs Hitler to remain the embodiment of pure evil – far off the grid from the theoretical second-most evil person — for the basis of moral comparison.

-Continue reading “Chuck Klosterman brilliantly tackles the nature of evil in ‘I Wear the Black Hat’”
+Continue reading “Chuck Klosterman brilliantly tackles the nature of evil in ‘I Wear the Black Hat’ (Book review)”

 Readers of his essays know that Chuck Klosterman has long been fascinated by the idea of the true reality of human behavior.
 He wrote an essay a few books ago essentially arguing that the only way to truly know a person is to observe them when they don’t know they are being observed.

-Continue reading “Pop-culture thinker Klosterman adds new skill to his resume: Sci-fi novelist”
+Continue reading “With ‘The Visible Man,’ pop-culture thinker Klosterman adds new skill to his resume: Sci-fi novelist (Book review)”

 There aren’t many things I enjoy more than cracking open a new book of Chuck Klosterman essays.
 I read his latest volume, “Eating the Dinosaur,” in two sittings; it would’ve been one sitting, but I had to go to work in between.

-Continue reading “Klosterman’s ‘Eating the Dinosaur’ crystallizes this hazy world we live in”
+Continue reading “Klosterman’s ‘Eating the Dinosaur’ crystallizes this hazy world we live in (Book review)”